Gaussian Whittle-Mat\'ern fields on metric graphs: Introduction

 \section{Introduction}

-In many areas of applications, statistical models need to be defined on networks such as connected rivers or street networks \citep{okabe2012spatial,baddeley2017stationary,cronie2020}.
-In this case, one wants to define a model using a metric on the network rather than the Euclidean distance between points.
+In many areas of applications, statistical models need to be defined on networks such as connected rivers or street networks \cite{Hoef2006,okabe2012spatial,baddeley2017stationary,cronie2020}.
+In this case, one wants to define the model using a metric on the network rather than the Euclidean distance between points.
 However, formulating Gaussian fields over linear networks, or more generally on metric graphs, is difficult.
-The reason being that it is hard to find flexible classes of functions that are positive definite when some non-Euclidean metric on the graph is used.
+The reason being that it is hard to find flexible classes of functions that are positive definite under a non-Euclidean metric on the graph.

 Often the shortest distance between two points is explored, i.e., the geodesic metric.
-However, it has been argued that this is an unrealistic metric for many processes observed in real life \citep{baddeley2017stationary}.
-A common alternative is the electrical resistance distance \citep{okabe2012spatial}, which was used recently by \citet{anderes2020isotropic} to create isotropic covariance functions on a subclass of metric graphs with Euclidean edges. \citet{anderes2020isotropic} in particular showed that for graphs with Euclidean edges, one can define a valid Gaussian field by taking the covariance function to be of Mat\'ern type \citep{matern60}:
+A common alternative is the electrical resistance distance \cite{okabe2012spatial}, which was used recently by \cite{anderes2020isotropic} to create isotropic covariance functions on a subclass of metric graphs with Euclidean edges.
+They in particular showed that for such graphs, one can define a valid Gaussian field by taking the covariance function to be of Mat\'ern type \cite{matern60}.
+That is, one can use the covariance of the form

-where $d(\cdot,\cdot)$ is the resistance metric, $\tau,\kappa>0$ are parameters controlling the variance and practical correlation range, and $0<\nu\leq \nicefrac1{2}$ is a parameter controlling the sample path regularity.
-The fact that we obtain the restriction $\nu\leq \nicefrac1{2}$ means that we cannot use this approach to create differentiable Gaussian processes on metric graphs, even if they have Euclidean edges.
-Because of this, and because of the many other difficulties in creating Gaussian fields via covariance functions on non-Euclidean spaces, we take a different approach in this work and focus on creating a Gaussian random field $u$ on a compact metric graph $\Gamma$ as a solution to a stochastic partial differential equation (SPDE)
+choosing $d(\cdot,\cdot)$ as the resistance metric.
+Here, $\tau,\kappa>0$ are parameters controlling the variance and practical correlation range, and $0<\nu\leq \nicefrac1{2}$ is a parameter controlling the sample path regularity.
+Further, $K_\nu(\cdot)$ is the modified Bessel function of the second kind and $\Gamma(\cdot)$ denotes the gamma function.
+The restriction $\nu\leq \nicefrac1{2}$ means that we cannot use this approach to create differentiable Gaussian processes on metric graphs, even if they have Euclidean edges.
+Because of this and the many other difficulties with creating Gaussian fields via covariance functions on non-Euclidean spaces, we take a different approach in this work and focus on creating a Gaussian random field $u$ on a compact metric graph $\Gamma$ as a solution to a stochastic differential equation